Coderad32/Coderad32/README.md

 ## Welcome Readers

 ## Introduction
-Thanks for taking the time to read my information today.
++ Thanks for taking the time to read my information today.
-Any questions or comments about the project are located here-in.
+Any questions or comments about any of my projects are located here-in.
+Feel free to ask me questions!
+Always appreciate a tip or trick about programming.

 ## Sales & Marketing
 + Build
   - Research(write > new(file > information))
   - Develop(write > information(DATA))
   - rebuild(services)

+## Milestones Visions Growth
++ Goals
+  - Set some new goals daily routine
++ Objective
+  - Primary command optsrc source code
++ Viewport
+  - vision of the final result
+  - extra credit always appreciated
+  - extra credit

-## Security & Privacy
+## Security & Privacy Information

 ## Authentication and Access Control
 Use strong, unique passwords for all accounts.